Shockwave Therapy2025-08-20T14:50:33+00:00

 Contact us to discuss treatments and appointments.
 Booking is advisable but short notice appointments may be available.

-Appointments that are cancelled with less than 48 hours notice, or if you fail to attend, the standard fees will be charged.
+Cancellation of appointments with less than 48 hours notice, or failure to attend, result in the standard fees being charged.

 Title